-This wee story was printed in the Norwegian newspaper Moss Avis 13 July 1895.
-Neither the great Atlantic ocean nor time or social conventions could separate what was meant to be.
+The Norwegian newspaper Moss Avis printed this wee story on 13 July 1895.
+Neither the great Atlantic Ocean nor time or social conventions could separate a love that was meant to be.

 «In 1868, a 22-year-old boy from a small cotter’s holding under a farm in Romerike, Norway, emigrated to America.

 The main reason for the boy leaving was that he was in a loving relationship with the farmer’s daughter – a girl the same age as he.
-Sadly, the girl’s father would not accept this socially unacceptable liaison.
+Sadly, the girl’s father would not give his blessing to this socially unacceptable liaison.

-No one seems to have heard much from him until very recently when he unexpectedly returned back home to Norway for a short visit.
+No one seems to have heard much from the boy until very recently when he unexpectedly returned to Norway for a short visit.

 He has done well for himself in America and is now a prosperous property owner.
 Upon his return he was still unmarried – and he likewise found his beloved still unmarried.

-The two lovers – now not so young anymore – are today joined in holy matrimony and will travel to America in a few days – to live together as man and wife in the man’s second homeland.»
+The two lovers – no longer so young – are today joined in holy matrimony and will travel to America in a few days – to live together as man and wife in the man’s second homeland.»

 Main source: Moss Avis, 13 Juli 1895.